SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 It is **always omitted** from union types, and it is **ignored in function return type** inference as long as **other types are being returned**.

+> **Simple we can say:** if you have apple and nothing (never), apple will remain and if you have nothing, nothing will remain.

 [TypeScript Playground](https://www.typescriptlang.org/play?#code/MYewdgzgLgBA5gUzAgTgQyggqgVwJYAmMAvDABQ74EBcM0KeYcMAPjDmAQgGaMIEBKEgD4YAbwCwAKBgwoACxQgA7jGSqAoiiUoyAckqEYAWxzQYAIwQwuvZAT0CA3NIC+LqdMTJ0mXIX0wNGMERw8AenCYAD0AfiA)

 ```ts